Checklists for web content authors

-Please also see the checklist for publication approval and
+Please also see the checklist for publication approval

-1. Menus, links and other navigation
+1. Menus, links and site navigation

-ANU print style uses upper case for headings.
+- Headings and sub-headings are in sentence-case and not in uppercase.
 On the web, upper case letters are more difficult to read than lower case and are often interpreted as shouting.
 For this reason, minimal use of upper case is recommended.
 Some smaller heading styles, and the explore bar, use upper case.
 Headlines and subheaders on the web should be sentence case.